To Comment or Not To Comment

 user_name = normalize(input)

-Don’t write misleading comments
+Don’t write non-local comments

 Don’t retain dead code as comments